insyncsolutions/appseconnectdocs/_posts/Getting-Started/2022-03-07-accessing-portal.md

 d.
 Sales Contact : Shows the Email id of InSync Sales Team.
 e.
 Support Contact : Displays the Email Id of the InSync Support Team.

-*2. Configuration Completion Details : This widget displays the configural informations related to the organisation project such as number of apps used,how many connections created,agent installed etc.
+*2. Configuration Completion Details : This widget displays the configural informations related to the organisation project such as number of apps used, how many connections created, agent installed etc.
 This widget also has a progress bar that displays the progress status for the organisation.*

 *3. Subscription Details : This widget will inform the user about the categories of applications subscribed for the organisation.*